brianary/scripts/README.md

 - **[Repair-DatabaseConstraintNames.ps1](Repair-DatabaseConstraintNames.ps1)**: Finds database constraints with system-generated names and gives them deterministic names.
 - **[Repair-DatabaseUntrustedConstraints.ps1](Repair-DatabaseUntrustedConstraints.ps1)**: Finds database constraints that have been incompletely re-enabled.
 - **[Send-SqlReport.ps1](Send-SqlReport.ps1)**: Execute a SQL statement and email the results.
+- :new: **[Test-ConnectionString.ps1](Test-ConnectionString.ps1)**: Test a given connection string and provide details about the connection.
 - **[Use-SqlcmdParams.ps1](Use-SqlcmdParams.ps1)**: Use the calling script parameters to set Invoke-Sqlcmd defaults.

 ### Date and time